phenology/cgc/manuscript/joss_cgc_paper.md

 # Statement of need

-The CGC package targets a specific audience, that is researchers in the field of geo- and climate science.
-In particular, it aims to meet the community need for a tool able to accurately cluster geospatial data such as GTS by providing the following features and functionalities:
+The CGC package focuses on the needs of geographers and geoscientist.
+In particular, it aims to meet the community need for a tool than can accurately cluster multi-dimensional data by providing the following features and functionalities:

-- **Partitional co- and tri-clustering algorithms, as suitable to work with (multi-band) spatiotemporal raster data.**
+- **Partitional co- and tri-clustering algorithms, as suitable to work with spatiotemporal (multi-dimensional) data.**
   CGC entails algorithms that are based on information theory and that are designed to simultaneously group elements into disjoint clusters along all the input array axes.
 These methods are advantageous over single-sided clustering in that they provide a strategy to identify patterns that unfold across multiple dimensions (e.g. space and time).
 In addition, CGC provides the functionality to perform a cluster refinement over the identified co- and tri-clusters.
   This post-processing step has the goal to reduce the number of clusters by grouping them based on similarity, facilitating the identification and visualization of patterns.
-- **A scalable approach, able to efficiently perform cluster analyses on both small and big data sets.** CGC offers solutions for a wide range of data set sizes by providing co- and tri-clustering implementations designed to run on either a single machine or on a compute cluster.
+- **A scalable approach to efficiently perform cluster analyses on both small and big data sets.** CGC offers solutions for a wide range of data set sizes by providing co- and tri-clustering implementations designed to run on either a single machine or on a compute cluster.
 For the former, which tackles input data arrays that largely fit into memory, one can exploit parallelization of independent analysis runs, taking advantage of multi-core CPUs.
 For the latter, which tackles instead large datasets, the analysis is carried out using distributed data and computation.
-- **A framework easy to integrate into geospatial analysis workflows.** CGC is written in Python, which is one of the top programming languages for GIS scripting and applications.
+- **A framework easy to integrate into geospatial analysis workflows.** CGC is written in Python, which is one of the top programming languages for geospatial scripting and applications.
 In the implementation targeting distributed computing, CGC makes use of the Dask library [@Dask:2016], which is widely employed in the field of big geo-data.
 Numpy and Dask arrays, which are the data structures employed in CGC, are also employed in the higher-level objects in the Xarray package [@Hoyer:2017] so that this versatile and popular tool can be used for data loading and manipulation before ingestion to CGC.
 Documentation and tutorials illustrate domain-science examples, applications, and use cases to facilitate community adoption.

 # Algorithms